pointybeard/symphony-classmapper/README.md

     }
 ```

 The results are loaded into a SymphonyPDO `ResultIterator` object using the current class for each record.
-The results can be access using a `foreach` loop or the `each()` method with a custom function. e.g.
+The results can be accessed using a `foreach` loop or the `each()` method with a custom function. e.g.

 ```php
     $articles->fetchPublished()->each(function ($article) {